 *The 10-day adverse action period expires after the end of the month.

-3632 Program Support Unit Initiated Denials/Terminations
+3632 Program Support Unit Initiated Denials or Terminations

-Revision 17-1; Effective March 1, 2017
+Revision 18-2; Effective September 3, 2018

 The following sections contain policy citations that must be included on Form H2065-D, Notification of Managed Care Program Services, when the denial or termination action is initiated by Texas Health and Human Services Commission (HHSC) staff.